syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Series.md

 ## Series Customization

-Essential Chart offers numerous appearance and behavior customization capabilities at the series level and on individual points.
+Essential® Chart offers numerous appearance and behavior customization capabilities at the series level and on individual points.

 Some of these options are applicable only for the whole series while the rest could be applied on the specific data points.
 Similarly some of these options are specific to certain chart types.